 Why Rowing Will Make You A Better Runner

-With Henley Royal Regatta upon us this week, we've asked Head Junior Coach at Team Keane Sculling School, George New to explain the often misunderstood relationship between rowing and running.
+Head Junior Coach at Team Keane Sculling School, George New explains the often misunderstood relationship between rowing and running.

 Runners often supplement their training with rowing and vice versa

 Whilst rowers often supplement their training with running, runners view rowing as a refreshing twist to break up a relentless running training regime and a fun element to getting fit.
 Whilst getting the basic technique right can be tricky at first - trying not to hit your knees for instance - once grasped, it can be a great way of building up muscle and core integrity that can improve your running ability without risk of causing injury through lifting weights.

 Rowers employ primarily legs, trunk and shoulders....

 Rowing is essentially a sport where a person or persons, depending on the number in the boat, sits in a craft about 12ft long and 12 inches wide and go as fast as they can over a set distance - usually 2000m.
 They can have either one blade (oar), which is called rowing, or two, which is called sculling.
 The blades vary in length depending on the height, weight and number of individuals in a boat.
 Because of the power-endurance nature of the sport, it requires athletes to be able to move their body weight efficiently as possible.
 Utilising the ‘big’ muscles in the body- primarily legs, trunk and shoulders - rowers must exert a monumental amount of effort from as little as 2 minutes to the Oxford-Cambridge Boat race course which roughly takes 20 minutes.

 Rowing at Henley